mariadb-corporation/MaxScale/Documentation/Routers/ReadConnRoute.md

 running|A server that is up and running.
 All servers that MaxScale can connect to are labeled as running.

 If no `router_options` parameter is configured in the service definition, the router will use the default value of `running`.
 This means that it will load balance connections across all running servers defined in the `servers` parameter of the service.

+## Limitations

+For a list of readconnroute limitations, please read the [Limitations](../About/Limitations.md) document.

 ## Examples